Contraband-Software/Springman/README.md

 EULA can be found [here](./Legal/EULA.md).

-Privacy policy (though not applicable due to the game no longer being live) can be found [here](https://contraband.software/springman/privacy-policy).
+Privacy policy can be found [here](https://contraband.software/springman/privacy-policy).

 All rights are reserved by Contraband Software.